rickjarrell/backupblog/_pages/about.md

 I stay curious and like to explore a variety of subjects.
 Right now, I'm interested in:

-- How business trends impact society, good and bad
+- How business trends impact society, both good and bad
+- Technology’s impact on the frontline workforce
-- Ongoing disruption of digital media and publishing
+- Decaying digital media and publishing industry
 - Regulation and deregulation of business
-- Technology’s impact on the frontline workforce
-- The business of personal finance and it’s impact on people
+- Consumer finance through the lens of personal finance

 Writing helps formulate my thoughts.
 I do that here and in my [newsletter](www.rickjarrell.com/newsletter).

-I'm confident in my pontifications, but these are just my opinions and I'm happy to be proven wrong.
+I'm confident in my pontifications, but these are just my opinions.
+This is a learning exercise.
+I'm happy to be proven wrong.

 ## Get updates from me